zsuzsannamangu/CSharp-and-DotNet-Project/README.md

 ## Creating and styling the Donation page
 Users can use this form to enter their information and the donation amount.
 The input fields have placeholders.
 I'm using Bootstrap's Grid layout for the layout of the page.
+(The Controller for this is not yet implemented, but the placeholder code is added.)

      Donate.cshtml view: